donnatchris/minitalk/readme.txt

 	Processes can handle signals by either performing a default action or executing a custom signal handler.

 common signals
-	Here’s a list of common signals in UNIX-like systems, along with their associated numbers:
+	Here’s a list of common signals in UNIX-like systems, along with their associated numbers.
+	In the context of the minitalk project, the only signal allowed are SIGUSR1 and SIGUSR2
 	SIGINT: Interrupt signal, associated with number 2.
 		It interrupts a running process.
 It is typically sent when a user presses Ctrl+C in the terminal.
 	SIGKILL: Force termination signal, associated with number 9.